kyagrd/hs-partition-example/README.md

 # hs-partition-example
 An example using Haskell partition and FGL library to construct a lattice structure (as a FGL graph) of substutitions (as paritions) starting from the set where every element is distinct and finally down to where all elements are unified.
-When you run the `main` function in `app/Main.hs` with ghci, Graphviz preview diagram will appear, which is also provided as a captured image below:
+When you run the `main` function in `app/Main.hs` with ghci, a Graphviz preview diagram will appear, which is also provided as a captured image below:

 ![preview](https://raw.githubusercontent.com/kyagrd/hs-partition-example/master/preview.png)